EPCCed/archer2-cpp/lectures/cpp-intro/README.md

 Change `say_hello` to accept the name it reads from the terminal, create a new message saying "Hello, $NAME!" and print it to standard output.

+If you complete this try adding conditional responses based on the input name.

+Finally can you write a simple question and answer workflow where the program uses the answer from the user to ask subsequent questions?

 ???